 Anyone with food allergies that prohibit them from eating in the cafeteria should identify themselves to the office so that alternative arrangements can be made.
-(Note: The cafeteria is closed to staff and students until further notice) Students with severe allergies requiring an epi-pen should carry them at all times and notify the office as to the location of the epi-pen.
+Students with severe allergies requiring an epi-pen should carry them at all times and notify the office as to the location of the epi-pen.
 (See also Medication and Medical Concerns.)